Mauritius vs. Seychelles: Which Island Is The Perfect Match for You?

 Seychelles

-So where should I go next?
-The Verdict.
+So where should you go next?
+The verdict

 I hope this was helpful.
 If you have any more questions, you can always reach out here or on Instagram, I’m more than happy to answer any of your questions.